VexMihir/chessApp/README.md

 - Establish guidelines for the emitting and receiving socket events using aliases.
 - Compartmentalize socket events based on chess events into various socket handlers.

-### Sideboard information
-Our app has the functionalities to show the two distinct sideboard information.
-It provides both players and spectators access to the information relevant to them.
-In order to achieve this,
-- Think about what information matters to players and spectators.
-- Provide a piece of specific information to both players and spectators
-     - only players can see - Pawn Promotion Choice.
-This allows players can change and pick a Pawn promotion choice during the game,
-     - only spectators can see - Orientation.
-This allows spectators can change and pick a new color for the orientation of the chessboard
 ## 🔮 Future of Castle & Conquer
 - Add a login system that allows users to save their games in our chess database.
 This also allows for a username-based invite system and a friend system.
 A barebones login system was in the works by Jason Lai but was scrapped due to logistical reasons.
 - Extend our existing Stockfish AI framework (being used for game analysis) to enable players to play against an AI-controlled bot with varying difficulties.